How Industrial Wastewater Pretreatment Works

 At ChemREADY, our high-quality FlocREADY line of flocculants and coagulants are designed to improve wastewater treatment and lower overall costs in a wide range of mineral processing applications.
 We offer a wide range of cationic, anionic, and non-ionic flocculants, we well as organic and inorganic coagulants for all of your chemical treatment needs.

-After chemical pretreatments, filtration systems can remove suspended solids and larger contaminants from your water.
+After chemical pretreatments, wastewater filtration systems can remove suspended solids and larger contaminants from your water.
 Filtration can be done immediately following chemical treatment or following a settling clarification step that uses a silo or tank to allow for floating, settling and/or dewatering.
 While there are multiple ways to filter out contaminants, the three main types of mechanical filtration equipment are:

 - Belts presses